In order to run a model on GPU, three main changes are required:

 torch_kCUDA, device_index=device_index)

-Whereas the following code snippet sets up a Torch tensor with (default) device index 0:
+Whereas the following code snippet sets up a Torch tensor with (default) CUDA device index 0:

 call torch_tensor_from_array(in_tensors(1), in_data, tensor_layout, &